Or, Are You Ready to Hear Your Book Isn’t Ready to Publish?

 Arrogance is a killer, and if too much ego is one of your faults, you need to recognise it and work on managing it.

-All editors encounter the type of writer who has a very high opinion of their own work, while being generally condescending about the books currently being published.
+All editors encounter the type of writer who responds poorly to editorial feedback because of their very high opinion of their own work, and their general condescension about the books currently being published.
 But they aren’t ‘in the arena’, as Brené Brown (via Teddy Roosevelt) puts it, so their opinion of those books isn’t worth much.

 An arrogant author thinks readers these days are stupid, so they don’t need to work hard on their writing.
 But readers are smart: they know when an author isn’t even trying.